 Borgin & Burkes

 This shop surprised me.
-Well, I should say I was surprised with how much I liked this shop.
+Well, I should say I was surprised by how much I liked this shop.
 The movies made me want to steer clear of Knockturn Alley, I trust Mrs. Weasey's feelings on the subject, but in Orlando, I couldn't resist!

 So many memorable scenes from the books happen in this shop.
 It is the largest shop in the section of Diagon Alley that deals with the dark arts.